-The owner of this five storey 2800sq.m. modern residence in Casablanca, Morocco, approached Nico van der Meulen Architects when the construction was already underway to redesign the exterior and design the interiors.
+When construction was already underway, the owner of this five-storey 2800sq.m. modern residence in Casa Blanca, Morocco, approached Nico van der Meulen Architects to redesign the exterior and design the interiors.

-As the plan was a box shape just about filling the stand from side to side the solution Werner van der Meulen came up with was to create a screen made from through-color fiber-cement panels to add visual interest and depth.
+As the plan was a box shape that filled the stand from side to side, Werner van der Meulen, the Head Designer, decided to create a screen made from through-color fiber-cement panels to add visual interest and depth.

-This solution also helped to create sun control in the very hot climate, keeping the sun off the glazed walls.
+This solution also helped heat control in the very hot climate by keeping the sun off the glazed walls.

 Using a lot of glass and replacing some of the concrete with a steel structure assisted in creating a more contemporary and less solid appearance.

-The interiors of Casablanca Residence are a sophisticated medley of natural materials, glass and steel.
+The interiors are a sophisticated medley of natural materials, glass, and steel.

-Interesting lighting design creates an intriguing nighttime ambience through the use of light and shadow and dramatic back lighting.
+The interesting lighting design creates an intriguing night-time ambience through the use of light, shadows, and dramatic backlighting.

 View more of our Contemporary Projects Here >>> https://www.nicovdmeulen.com/contemporary/